SwedbankPay/developer.swedbankpay.com/_includes/payout.md

 ## GET Payment Order

-A GET performed after the callback is recieved on a `paymentOrder` with status `Paid`.
+A GET performed after the callback is received on a `paymentOrder` with status `Paid`.
 A field called `trustlyOrderId` will appear among the `details` in the `Paid` node.
 This can be used for support correspondance.